Kenny Pickett and the Steelers’ starters cap an impressive preseason in a win over the Falcons

 Pickett had a 16-yard pass to Harris before Warren scored on an 8-yard run to cap Pittsburgh’s second drive.

-Falcons coach Arthur Smith held out his starters, and his backups were overwhelmed on both sides of the ball when matched with Pittsburgh’s first-team units.
+Atlanta’s backups were overwhelmed on both sides of the ball when matched with Pittsburgh’s first-team units.
+Even so, Smith insisted he’ll enter the regular season with confidence.

+“I feel the team has got an impressive feel to it in all phases,” Smith said, adding the Steelers’ big plays early in the game and a Falcons late red-zone turnover made for “a bad recipe.”

 With quarterback Desmond Ridder watching from the sideline, backup Taylor Heinicke was sacked by T.J.
 Watt for a loss of 7 yards on Atlanta’s first possession.
 Running back Godwin Igwebuike was dropped by linebacker Elandon Roberts for a loss of 4 yards on Atlanta’s first snap.